 Add 27 µL of 0.1% FA to dilute AA and to obtain a sample for LC-MS/MS preliminary injection.
 The final dilution to 34 µL will result into a 1:1 volumetric ratio between urine and peptide solution (1 µL of purified digest will correspond to 1 µL of original urine sample).

-7. Protein quantification by HeLa curve using DDA analysis (Figure 2)
+7. Protein quantification by external standard using DDA analysis (Figure 2)

 Determine protein amount in samples by injecting 2 µL of the resulting peptide digest in LC-MS/MS and interpolating the resulting total peptide area with a calibration curve built as follows: